 - The handlebar itself can also dampen vibrations.

-The handlebar with bar ends allows you to change posture when your hands fall asleep.
+The handlebar with bar ends allows you to change your posture when your hands fall asleep.
 Image © Sourabh Narwade on Pexels

 Numb hands on bike tours